soverenio/docs/docs/administration/configuring-agent.md

 ## Namespace filtering

-Sometimes it makes sense to confine the Soveren Agent to dedicated namespaces to monitor.
-You can do that by explicitly stating the allowed namespaces (the allow list) or by excluding particular ones (the exclude list).
+At times, you may want to limit the Soveren Agent to specific namespaces for monitoring.
+You can achieve this by either specifying allowed namespaces (the "allow list") or by excluding particular ones (the "exclude list").

-The syntax is like this:
+The syntax is as follows:

-* if nothing is specified then all namespaces will be covered;
+* If nothing is specified, all namespaces will be monitored.
-* asterisk means _everything_;
+* An asterisk (*) represents "everything."
-* `action: allow` includes this namespace into monitoring;
+* `action: allow` includes the specified namespace for monitoring.
-* `action: deny` excludes this namespace from monitoring.
+* `action: deny` excludes the specified namespace from monitoring.

-Here's an example of how you can do this:
+Here's an example to demonstrate:

 ```shell
 digger: